Onion Lake Border Chiefs

 The Onion Lake Scouts are a Canadian junior ice hockey team located in Onion Lake, Saskatchewan.
-They joined the Alberta Elite Junior Hockey League in 2025 and play out of the Onion Lake Memorial Communiplex.
+They compete in the United States Premier Hockey League (USPHL) Premier's Alberta Division and play out of the Onion Lake Memorial Communiplex.

 History

 The Border Chiefs were founded in 2014 along with the Frog Lake T-Birds.
 They became the second team in the NEAJBHL to play out of a First Nations reserve (the other being the T-Birds).
 In their first season, they finished eighth out of ten teams in the NEAJBHL, with a record of 13–20–3, and were swept in the first round of the NEAJBHL playoffs by the Wainwright Bisons.

 After the 2017-18 season the Border Chiefs took several years of absence before becoming an active league member again, for the 2022-23 season.
-After the 2024-25 season the Border Chiefs folded and were replaced by the Onion Lake Scouts a founding member of the Alberta Elite Junior Hockey league.
+After the 2024–25 season the Border Chiefs were replaced by the Onion Lake Scouts, one of five clubs that founded the Alberta Elite Junior Hockey League (AEJHL), announced on May 2, 2025.
+The Scouts joined the USPHL Premier's Alberta Division for the 2025–26 season.
+In the regular season they placed last in the Alberta Division with a record of 8–13–1–1.
+In the playoffs the Scouts defeated the Hanna Havoc 11–6 and the Three Hills Titans 8–5 in pool play, then beat the Diamond Valley Rockies 5–4 in the crossover round.
+They met the division-leading Calgary Bandits in the best-of-three Alberta Final, losing Game 1 in Lloydminster 1–5, winning Game 2 in Calgary 7–6, then winning Game 3 on March 31, 2026 by a score of 6–3 to claim the inaugural USPHL Premier Alberta Division championship.